ravi66/Book/README.md

  [SqliteWasmHelper](https://github.com/JeremyLikness/SqliteWasmHelper)
 - [MudBlazor](https://www.mudblazor.com/) components and UI styling

-It is a web application that has no back-end services - everything is accomplished ocally in the browser.
+It is a web application that has no back-end services - everything is accomplished locally in the browser.